 Notice a theme here?

 Every time big chemical companies get involved in agriculture, none of their efforts are to grow food in a healthy, natural or sustainable way.
-Everything they create is meant to destroy regional food systems and local self-reliance, and foster dependence on expensive technologies, purchased seeds and more use of chemicals and drugs.
+Everything they create is meant to destroy regional food systems and local self-reliance, and foster dependence on expensive technologies, purchased seeds, and more use of chemicals and drugs.

 With GM techniques, we can grow rice that contains pharmaceutical drugs in every cell of the plant, we can grow soy and corn that can survive gallons of toxic chemicals dumped on it, and we can force cows to produce twice as much milk as they were ever meant to, requiring widespread use of antibiotics to deal with udder infections.

 Sadly, as if we learned nothing from history at all, Bill Gates wants to export patented GMO seeds to Africa as the next big Green Revolution—this time to supposedly lift African subsistence farmers out of poverty.
-And all of this we call “Progress”!?!
-Progress for multinational corporations, maybe…

-Related: (See Can Organic Farming Feed the World? to learn why GMOs will actually prevent us from feeding the world.)
+Related: Can Organic Farming Feed the World?

-We Are All Guinea Pigs for GMOs
+Why We Are All Guinea Pigs for GMOs

 It is estimated that over 85% of all the food on supermarket shelves contains GMO ingredients.